Toy Average Height: 14 inches and under

 From time to time we have retired dogs that become available.
 We do not start breeding our females until they have reached maturity both physically and mentally and have been examined by our wonderful licensed Veterinarian.
 In most cases our females only have 4-6 litters in their lifetime before being retired.
 We work closely with our Vet to help determine when it's time for retirement.

 Our dogs are our children.
 We LOVE them with all our hearts.
 Some will stay here forever, but some will need a loving home someday.
 I am VERY particular as to who my dogs go to.
 So much in fact you must be within driving distance of me (in case it doesn’t work out I will jump in my car in a moments notice to pick up the dog).
 If you are interested in a retired dog please know that I will personally come to your home with the dog, spend a few hours with you and the dog.
 If I feel it’s not a good fit I will take my dog back with me.
 My dogs are VERY special and deserve to go to loving homes where they will be spoiled and shown affection daily.
 If I feel you and the dog would be a good fit please know that I WILL be emotional and I ask that you truly understand that I love my dogs and hope that you will stay in contact with me from time to time.
 Just because I am rehoming does not mean for one second that I will stop loving or thinking about them.

 If you are interested in adopting one of my retirees someday, please feel free to reach out to me and I will send you a link to fill out an online form that I can use to get to know you and your lifestyle a bit better.
-I do not charge any adoption fees but do require you to sign a legal document that you will give the dog back to me should it not work out.
+I do charge an adoption fee based on the individual dog, and do require you to sign a legal document that you will give the dog back to me should it not work out.